HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

         1. A connection agains the `themes` folder via WebDav should be done
         2. Now you have to open the `PractitionerStudio` theme
         3. Create a new folder under the `modules` folder with a unique module ID (for example: `dx_search_custom_css`)
-        4. Please apply this structure to the new module:
+        4. Please apply this structure to the new module
             - `../PractitionerStudio/modules/<unique-module-id>/localization.properties`
             - `../PractitionerStudio/modules/<unique-module-id>/head/`
             - `../PractitionerStudio/modules/<unique-module-id>/head/index.css`